The Axelrod model for the dissemination of culture revisited: Proof of Theorem Proof of Theorem 2

+this indicates that, as required, adjacent vertices with different cultures interact at a rate proportional to the number of features they share.
+To complete the construction, the last step is to use the random variables $V_{n, k} (e)$ to determine the feature vertex $v$ mimics on the event that 1 above occurs.
+To choose this feature uniformly at random from $J_{t-} (e)$, as required, we let

-label the arrow with the number $J = i_j$ and set the $J$th feature of $v$ at time $s$ equal to the $J$th feature of $u$ at time $s-$.
-This defines the Axelrod model.
-Now, given an initial configuration in which features are independent and uniformly distributed, and independent collections of random variables, we draw the arrows along with their label up to time $t$ following the rule previously described.
-Then, we say that there is an $i$-lineage from $(u, t)$ to $(w, t - s)$ if there are
+and label the arrow with an $i$ to indicate that the $i$th feature of $v$ at time $t$ is set equal to the $i$th feature of vertex $u$.
+Since the network of interactions is finite, the times of the Poisson events can be ordered; therefore the Axelrod model can be constructed going forward in time using the previous rules.
+However, an\vadjust{\goodbreak} idea of Harris \cite{harris1972} allows us as well to construct the process on infinite lattices in the same manner.
+Given an initial configuration in which features are independent and uniformly distributed, and the collections of independent random variables introduced above, we draw the arrows along with their label up to time $t$ following the rules previously described.
+Then we say that there is an $i$-lineage from $(u, t)$ to $(w, t - s)$ if there are